jiayingwang/smart-match/README.md

 0.5669467095138409
 ```

-__dice(Dice Similarity)__:  It is intended to be applied to discrete data, so the occurrence of an entry will be ignored.
+__dice(Dice Similarity)__:  The similarity between two strings s1 and s2 is twice the number of character pairs that are common to both strings divided by the sum of the number of character pairs in the two strings.
+It is intended to be applied to discrete data, so the occurrence of an entry will be ignored.
 Mathematically

 <img src="https://render.githubusercontent.com/render/math?math=dice(X, Y) = \frac{2|X \cap Y|}{|X|%2B|Y|}">